nmr2701/506-project/README.md

   (abundance data) https://github.com/zoey-rw/soil_microbe_GEMs/blob/master/comets_shinyapp_example/species_abundance_filt.csv
   (organism data) https://github.com/zoey-rw/soil_microbe_GEMs/blob/master/comets_shinyapp_example/intermediate_data/organism_data_to_subset.csv

-## Validity of approach taken to reach goals:
+## Approach taken to reach goals:
-The approach taken in this project was designed to ensure robustness, reliability, and alignment with the defined goals.
-By following the standard data science process—data exploration, cleaning, modeling, and evaluation—we systematically addressed potential challenges while maintaining scientific rigor.
-During the data exploration phase, we identified patterns, correlations, and inconsistencies, ensuring a thorough understanding of the dataset before proceeding.
-The preprocessing steps, including handling missing values, scaling, and feature engineering, were carefully chosen to enhance model performance without introducing bias.
+This project followed a standard data science process—data exploration, cleaning, modeling, and evaluation—to ensure robustness, reliability, and alignment with the defined goals.
+During data exploration, we identified patterns and inconsistencies, and the preprocessing steps, such as handling missing values and feature engineering, were chosen to improve model performance.
+We used a 70/30 training-testing split and cross-validation for model generalizability, evaluating performance with metrics like R² and RMSE for regression tasks.
+Reproducibility was prioritized with well-documented code, a fixed random state, and visualizations to validate assumptions.

-For modeling, we selected techniques appropriate to the nature of the data and the problem, leveraging well-established statistical and machine learning methods.
-To ensure validity, we split the data into training and testing subsets, maintaining a 70/30 split, and used cross-validation to evaluate model generalizability.
-Metrics such as accuracy, precision, recall, and F1-score (or R² and RMSE for regression tasks) were used to assess performance, ensuring alignment with the project's objectives.
-Furthermore, reproducibility was a key consideration throughout the project.
-Code and workflows were well-documented, enabling others to replicate the process.
-The use of a fixed random state ensured consistent results across runs, while the application of visualizations helped validate assumptions and interpret results.
-By adhering to these best practices, the approach was not only valid but also transparent and adaptable, supporting the attainment of project goals effectively.
-Data description, relevance and provenance
+## Data description, relevance and provenance
 The datasets used in this project are sourced from pre-existing files available in repositories such as soil_microbe_GEMs.
 Key files include: species_abundance_filt.csv: Contains abundance data for various microbial species. organism_data_to_subset.csv: Provides additional environmental preferences for the organisms, such as pH and temperature.